aridoza/foundational-java/functional-programming-lesson/02-stream-processing-and-collectors/README.md

 ### `toMap`

-This example will create a `Map`, where the key is the person's name and the value is the age:
+The example below will create a `Map`, where the key is the person's name and the value is the age:

     Map<String, Integer> nameToAgeMap =
         largePersonList.stream()